 Green Open Access/Self-archiving

-Achieving open access by depositing (self-archiving) the AAM or (where publisher allows) the VoR in a publicly accessible repository where it can at minimum be downloaded and read by anyone.
+Achieving open access by depositing (self-archiving) the AAM or (where publisher allows) the VoR in a publicly accessible repository where it can at least be downloaded and read by anyone.
 Most funders allow a ‘green route’ to compliance with their OA policy, however, increasingly they will not accept this route if the AAM is embargoed or cannot be reused under the conditions of a CC BY licence.